 The capital city of Whitehorse is a great base for your Yukon adventures, including dog sledding.
 While you’re there, embrace all things winter!
 There’s seemingly endless snowshoeing, snowmobiling, ice fishing and more.

 Tour Companies: Sky High Ranch has a strong commitment to leave no trace principles and partnership with the Kwanlin Dunn First Nation whose land they sled on.
 Muktuk Adventures shares information about not just their working dogs, but the non-working and retired dogs they care for as well.

 3 | Dog Sledding in Anchorage, Alaska | USA

 Alaska is one of the most popular destinations for dog sledding in the US and the world.
 While there are many places in Alaska to go dog sledding, the most easily accessible is Anchorage.

-Many tours depart from Anchorage and go to either Girdwood or Willow by bus.
+Many Anchorage dog sledding tours depart from and go to either Girdwood or Willow by bus.
 But, some tours include a helicopter ride to the dog sledding destination if you want an even more unique experience.